BlueBrain/topological-analysis-of-subvolumes/README.md

 of subtargets as specified in the configuration.
 For each control this selection is used to save the randomizations using control algorithms seeded according to the configuration.

+The selection is specified as a mapping.

+    "randomize-connectivity": {
+      "COMMENT": [
+        "Configure the subtargets to save their randomized connectivity in the TAP store.", "The default entry will be used unless overriden by an entry for a specific randomization", "configured as a connectivity-controls algorithm."
+      ],
+      "controls": {
+        "dd2-model": {
+          "subtargets": [
+    		  {"nmin": 1000, "nmax": 5000, "subtargets": 1},
+            {"nmin": 10000, "nmax": 15000, "subtargets": 2},
+            {"nmin": 20000, "nmax": 25000, "subtargets": 1},
+            {"nmin": 30000, "nmax": 50000, "subtargets": 1}
+    		]
+        },
+        "erdos-renyi": {
+    		"subtargets": [
+    		  {"nmin": 1000, "nmax": 5000, "subtargets": 1},
+            {"nmin": 10000, "nmax": 15000, "subtargets": 2},
+            {"nmin": 20000, "nmax": 25000, "subtargets": 1},
+            {"nmin": 30000, "nmax": 50000, "subtargets": 1}
+    		]
+    	  }
+      }
+    }

+A random selection of a number subtargets will be made, with the number depending on the size windows in the configuration.
+For example, the selection of subtargets above will generate a total of 5 subtargets to be randomized.
+Notice that in the current implementation (20220520) different subtargets may be selected for each control.

 To initialize a randomization,